 Paper that is not made specifically for oil painting needs to be primed first before being painted on with oil paint in order to seal the paper from the damaging effects of oil and solvents and to help the paint bind and cure.
 You can use acrylic gesso primer or acrylic matte medium as sealants.
 Adding a layer of sealant keeps the oil from being absorbed into the paper, without which the paper will eventually degrade and the paint could flake or crack.

-How to Select and Prepare Paper for Oil Painting
+How to Select and Prepare Paper

 - Staple or pin the paper to a board and apply one layer of acrylic gesso primer in one direction.
 Mix the primer with water as necessary so that it is the consistency of heavy cream.